PhysioLabXR/PhysioLabXRDocs/source/BalanceBallMotorImageryTutorial.rst

     The Unity Paradigm is developed using `Unity 2021.3.27f1 <https://unity3d.com/get-unity/download/archive>`_

-This Unity paradigm implements a balance ball BCI game.
-After a quick training session, The user will be able to play the game with a BCI device in real time.
+This Unity paradigm implements a balance ball game, with the controls actuated by `motor imagery <https://en.wikipedia.org/wiki/Motor_imagery>`_.
+After a quick training session, The user will be able to play the game with imaged movement captured by `EEG <https://en.wikipedia.org/wiki/Electroencephalography>`_ in real time.

 =======
 Lab Streaming Layer (LSL) Configuration
 =======
-There is a single-channel LSL stream from Unity Paradigm to RenaScript.
-The description for each channel is shown below:
+There is a single-channel LSL stream from Unity Paradigm to `RenaScript <feature scripting>`_.

-P300 Speller Game Unity  LSL  Configuration:
+The description of the stream is as follows:

     **LSL Outlet: "EventMarker_BallGame"**